mateojkk/midnight-cli/README.md

 solo founders don’t have teams to double-check every line of code. midnight audit gives you:

-	•confidence before deploying
+• confidence before deploying
-	•speed when shipping features
+• speed when shipping features
-	•clarity on what actually matters
+• clarity on what actually matters

 it’s your late-night wingman, helping you avoid embarrassing bugs, security mishaps, or production failures — all from your terminal.

 **roadmap:**

-	•phase 1: local cli mvp with 10–15 high-impact checks •phase 2: optional cloud ai for fix suggestions and heavier scans •phase 3: subscription version with risk history, ci integration, and team features
+• phase 1: local cli mvp with 10–15 high-impact checks
+• phase 2: optional cloud ai for fix suggestions and heavier scans
+• phase 3: subscription version with risk history, ci integration, and team features